 We found the rebar we needed and received it already cut into 70cm long pieces but still had to clean them and bend them into the proper shape.
 This Monday afternoon we went out to Nurmijärvi where expedition member Mika Listala showed us how to heat up and bend the rods using some improvising, lots of precision, and muscle.

 The next morning at 8am Pekkaniska brought over one of their lifts to help us build the wall.
 Construction began by drilling 28mm wide holes ten centimeters into the wall at Arcada to securely anchor the steps.
 Work continued through the day with many members helping out drilling and glueing.
 By the end of the day almost all of the steps were in.
 Eager to have the job done quickly, work continued the following morning at 7 AM with drilling in the final holes for all the bolts to secure the three top rope anchors and the steel wire.
 By noon on Wednesday the whole route was finished.

 Climbing should start next week once the wire is properly tensioned and every bolt tested to make sure it holds.
-Come check out the route and follow us on Instagram, @ExpeditionArcada !
+Come check out the route and follow us on Instagram, @ExpeditionArcada (External link) !